Norgate-AV/crestron-simpl-plus/README.md

 * `ctrl+alt+F12`: Compiles current file for Series2 and Series3
 * `ctrl+shift+F12`: Compiles all .usp files in the open working folder for Series3.

+## Snippets
+Some basic codes snippets have been added for convenience.
+* `template`: General purpose template with some of the bloat removed and quick edit items ready to get started.
+* `for`: For loop
+* `registerdelegate`: Registers a delegate and creates a boilerplate callback function
+* `getlast`: GetLastModifiedArrayIndex()
+* `param`: template for adding an input parameter and setting up the properties.

 ## Known Issues